AUSTRALIAN INSTITUTE

 • Provide a Code of Conduct.

-• Provide data of the representation of women (and other underrepresented groups where voluntarily provided) and provide this data after the meeting to both the AIP and publicly on the meeting website.
+• Provide data of the representation of women (and other underrepresented groups where voluntarily provided) and provide these data after the meeting to both the AIP and publicly on the meeting website.

 • Acknowledge traditional ownership including reaching out to local Indigenous communities to open major events with Welcome to Country.